SubMishMar/lidar_camera_calib/README.md

 2. [Experimental Evaluation of 3D-LIDAR Camera Extrinsic Calibration](https://arxiv.org/abs/2007.01959).

 ## Disclaimer
 This code is experimental.
 The backend is easy to understand and one can read the include files in the backend folder to better understand the geometric constraints employed.
+The front-end might require special tweaking.

 ## Working